 Olo Ravintolo: (Pohjoisesplanadi 5) quite a pricey option but worth every cent.
 Serves traditional Scandinavian food and Finnish dishes, many of which are related to the restaurants’ extensive fish assortment.

-Milliklubi (Kaivokatu 12) The only club that you can expect to be buzzing on a Thursday night in January, not too bad but not extraordinary either.
+Milliklubi: (Kaivokatu 12) One of the only clubs where you can expect to have a large crowd even on the coldest nights, not too bad but not extraordinary either.

 Final tips & Verdict: